What does it take for you to enroll 1,000 members at your gym and achieve seven-figure revenue? “Maximum lead flow,” right?

 Your potential customers see your mailers, your wrapped vehicle, your lead boxes at places they frequent, their friends signed up and are talking about it, they’re asked to be a guest and they register with their email address—people start to think that seeing your club everywhere makes it “meant to be.”

-Combine your now massive presence and the Infinite Return Principal and you’re experiencing record-breaking growth and revenue in a very short amount of time.
+Combine your now massive presence and the Infinite Return Principal and you’re experiencing record-breaking growth and revenue in a very short amount of time with increases in your lead flow.

 “Everything is a funnel.”
 Matt says.
 “And, it all ends with a credit card swipe.”